-- 1 mean you have gone past other material that you could - have saved and could have studied?
-2 - 3 A. Yes, that's one particular aspect.
-For example, CSF was - taken at autopsy.
-If you don't take it early on in the 4 - procedure either by putting a needle in the back of the - head prior to opening the head or by putting a needle 6 - into the ventricles, as I think Dr Herron explained, - 8 there will be contamination with blood once you have - 0 opened and cut blood vessels.
-The other important - 10 feature is one should look at the skull and the various - channels that the blood flows inside the skull at the 11 - 12 time of autopsy because one won't be retaining the - 13 skull.
-So as far as a neuropathologist is concerned, - 14 that's very important information that one must obtain - 15 at the time because the body will then not be retained.
-16 that will be going off for ... - 17 When you say it's very important that you are given - information which guides you as to what you should be 18 - 19 looking for, is that because there are certain - 20 examinations which you wouldn't do unless you were - 21 alerted to a particular problem? - 22 A. That's correct.
-Many of our autopsy techniques will be - a sort of catch-all, will enable us to look for 23 - 24 a variety of things we're not necessarily thinking about - at the time, but there are certain things that we would 25
+- mean you have gone past other material that you could - 2 have saved and could have studied? - 3 A. Yes, that's one particular aspect.
+For example, CSF was - 4 taken at autopsy.
+If you don't take it early on in the - procedure either by putting a needle in the back of the

+- 7 into the ventricles, as I think Dr Herron explained. - 8 there will be contamination with blood once you have - 9 opened and cut blood vessels.
+The other important - 10 feature is one should look at the skull and the various - 11 channels that the blood flows inside the skull at the - 12 time of autopsy because one won't be retaining the 13 skull.
+So as far as a neuropathologist is concerned, - 14 that's very important information that one must obtain - at the time because the body will then not be retained, - 16 that will be going off for ... - 17 Q. When you say it's very important that you are given - 18 information which guides you as to what you should be - 19 looking for, is that because there are certain - 20 examinations which you wouldn't do unless you were - 21 alerted to a particular problem? - 22 A. That's correct.
+Many of our autopsy techniques will be - a sort of catch-all, will enable us to look for - 24 a variety of things we're not necessarily thinking about - 25 at the time, but there are certain things that we would